Day 1: Friday 25: (D)

 Vikki has enjoyed working within the Travel Industry for many years.

-She brings a wealth of experience having travelled throughout Europe, USA, Australia and the Pacific.
+She brings a wealth of experience having travelled throughout Europe, USA, Asia, Australia, the Pacific and of course our own Godzone – New Zealand.

 Vikki Escorts a lot of the tours and makes sure all her passengers enjoy a memorable tour with lots of fun and surprises throughout.
 You are never bored when you travel with Vikki.